Primary Workshops

 Challenging Homophobic Language

 This workshop challenges the use of the word ‘gay’ among young people to mean something inferior or bad.
-Research has shown this commonly starts in primary school.
+Research has shown that this commonly starts in primary school.

 The workshop provides examples of when the use of the word ‘gay’ is homophobic and when it is appropriate.
 Learners will watch a video, created by learners in other primary schools in Scotland, to explore the impact of homophobic language.
 They will work through further examples in a written story and choose how characters can best react to homophobic language they hear.